cmdctrlesc/Store-basics/README.md

-Record store in Django from scratch.
+Django record store from scratch.
 Learning project from 2019.